 This was first run over 200 years ago in 1812 as a three mile contest.
 Now run over just two miles, this is still the second longest Group 1 in the country, behind only the 2½ mile Ascot Gold Cup.
 These two make up the first legs of the Stayers’ Triple Crown, followed by the Doncaster Cup in September.

-Having become the first three year old to take this in 27 years when successful in 2017, Stradivarius followed up with victories in 2018 and 2019 to become only the second three-time winner of the Goodwood Cup, and the first to do so in consecutive years.
+Having become the first three year old to take this in 27 years when successful in 2017, Stradivarius followed up with victories in 2018, 2019 and 2020 to become the only four-time winner of the Goodwood Cup, and in consecutive years.

 Goodwood Cup Past Winners